sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --crawler.include       Discard URLs not matching the provided regular expression (ex: "/some/path/", "://some\.domain/").
 Can be provided multiple times.

 Grafana
   --grafana.host                  The Grafana host used when sending annotations.
   --grafana.port                  The Grafana port used when sending annotations to Grafana.  [default: 80] --grafana.auth                  The Grafana auth/bearer value used when sending annotations to Grafana.
 See http://docs.grafana.org/http_api/auth/#authentication-api
+  --grafana.annotationTitle       Add a title to the annotation sent for a run.
+  --grafana.annotationMessage     Add an extra message that will be attached to the annotation sent for a run.
+The message is attached after the default message and can contain HTML.
+  --grafana.annotationTag         Add a extra tag to the annotation sent for a run.
+Repeat the --grafana.annotationTag option for multiple tags.
+Make sure they do not collide with the other tags.
+  --grafana.annotationScreenshot  Include screenshot (from Browsertime/WebPageTest) in the annotation.
+You need to specify a --resultBaseURL for this to work.  [boolean] [default: false]

 Graphite
   --graphite.host                       The Graphite host used to store captured metrics.